It was important to rediscover the beautiful side of life over time

 Everything took a lot longer

 At the time I knew hardly anything about Parkinson's.
 I went to see my GP about my tense back muscles and depression.
 At a later appointment she said she had an inkling as to what I might have.
 But she thought it wasn't actually possible because I was too young for that.
-It would seem that she didn't know at the time that Parkinson's can also affect younger people.
+I guess she didn't know that Parkinson's can also affect younger people.

 Shock of the unexpected diagnosis

 She referred me to a neurologist who then sent me to an outpatient center for movement disorders.
-I was convinced that they would confirm that I did not have Parkinson's.
-But the opposite was true and I felt like the sky was falling on on me.
+I was convinced that they'd confirm that I didn't have Parkinson's.
+But the opposite was true, and I felt like it was the end of the world.
 Was I now one of those incurable people even though I had always tried to lead a healthy life?

 After I was diagnosed I read more and more about Parkinson's and was horrified at how many things could be affected.
 Basically your whole body, except for your intelligence.
 I thought a lot about that back then and joined a society for dying with dignity.
 I found out about the various options.
-Around the same time I joined a self-help group and found out about psychotherapy treatment options.
-Somebody told me about a study that was being carried out on "Behavioral therapy interventions for people with Parkinson's".
+Around the same time I joined a support group and found out about psychotherapy treatment options.
+Somebody told me about a study that was being carried out on "Behavioral therapy interventions for people with Parkinson's."
 I called them and was included in the study.
-The therapist was very sensitive and the treatment as part of the study really helped me at the time and still helps me now.
+The therapist was very sensitive and the treatment that was part of the study really helped me at the time, and still helps me now.

 Symptoms in the first few years hardly noticeable to others